nightscout/nightscout.github.io/docs/vendors/index.md

 <img src="../../vendors/img/Azure.png" style="zoom:80%;" /> + <img src="../../vendors/img/Atlas.png" style="zoom:80%;" />

 Azure was the previous traditional DIY Nightscout and was [abandoned](https://github.com/nightscout/cgm-remote-monitor/issues/4798) due to costs.

-It is still possible to use it.
+Anybody knowing how to deploy a recent version of Nightscout in Azure is welcome to PR the documentation with a sequence of operations.

 </br>